 By 1590 English rule was, with the exception of Ulster, firmly secured throughout Ireland.
 The Catholic Gaels and Old English of Munster, Leinster and Connacht had been more or less brought to heel and Presidencies were established over each of them.

 English law was dominant and Protestant English planters were laying claim to the lands seized from the Catholics.
-The present day counties were already taking shape, these were land divisions modelled on the shires of Great Britain.
-Queen Elizabeth I felt that the time was right to bolster up English civility and in 1592 she granted the city of Dublin a charter to establish a university.
+The present-day counties were already taking shape, these were land divisions modelled on the shires of Great Britain.
+Queen Elizabeth, I felt that the time was right to bolster up English civility and in 1592 she granted the city of Dublin a charter to establish a university.

-The university was to named “The College of the Holy and Undivided Trinity of Queen Elizabeth, juxta Dublin.
+The university was to be named “The College of the Holy and Undivided Trinity of Queen Elizabeth, juxta Dublin.
 It has been commonly called Trinity College Dublin ever since.

 The lands and buildings of the college were donated by the city corporation and were originally those of the Augustinian All Hallows Priory which had been suppressed in 1583.
 This property was situated about half a mile from the city walls.

 The first Provost of the university was the Protestant Archbishop of Dublin Adam Loftus.
 A favourite of Elizabeth I, Loftus had originally been brought over from England and appointed Dean of Armagh in 1565 but his tenure there was a short one as he to flee the wrath of Shane (the Proud) O’ Neill the following year.